Kristin Dahl • September 22, 2025

 Q: What if litigation blocks the fee?

-Q: Will this new fee apply to Extensions or Renewals
+Q: Does this fee apply to extensions or renewals?

 Next Steps